.

 Laboratory Analysis

-Guiding Principles for Those on the Verge of Major Change
+Guiding Principles for Major Change

 Ashkenas closed his article by providing two guiding principles for mid-sized companies that have a culture of engagement: